vikas9dev/spring-ai/docs/08-from-testing-to-production-–-making-ai-answers-safer-with-evaluators_combined.md

     This enables the retry functionality provided by the Spring framework.

-2. Since the retry logic utilizes Spring's Aspect-Oriented Programming (AOP) concepts, ensure that you add the `spring-aspects` dependency to your `pom.xml`.
+2. Since the retry logic utilizes Spring's Aspect-Oriented Programming (AOP) concepts, ensure that you add the `spring-boot-starter-aop` dependency to your `pom.xml`.

     ```xml
     <dependency>
-        <groupId>org.springframework</groupId>
+        <groupId>org.springframework.boot</groupId>
-        <artifactId>spring-aspects</artifactId>
+        <artifactId>spring-boot-starter-aop</artifactId>
     </dependency>
     ```